alpaka-group/llama/docs/pages/simd.rst

     constexpr auto N = stdx::native_simd<T>::size();

-Alternatively, LLAMA provides the :cpp:`llama::simdLanesFor` construct to find a SIMD vector length for a given record dimension, ensuring that the vector length is large enough to even fill at least one SIMD vector of the smallest field types of the record dimension.
+Alternatively, LLAMA provides a few constructs to find a SIMD vector length for a given record dimension:

 .. code-block:: C++

+    constexpr auto N1 = llama::simdLanesWithFullVectorsFor<RecordDim, stdx::native_simd>;
-    constexpr auto N = llama::simdLanesFor<RecordDim, stdx::native_simd>;
+    constexpr auto N2 = llama::simdLanesWithLeastRegistersFor<RecordDim, stdx::native_simd>;

+:cpp:`llama::simdLanesWithFullVectorsFor` ensures that the vector length is large enough to even fully fill at least one SIMD vector of the smallest field types of the record dimension.
 So, if your record dimension contains e.g. :cpp:`double`, :cpp:`int` and :cpp:`uint16_t`,
 then LLAMA will choose a vector length were a :cpp:`stdx::native_simd<uint16_t>` is full.
 The SIMD vectors for :cpp:`double` and :cpp:`int` would then we larger then a full vector, so the chosen SIMD library needs to support SIMD vector lengths larger than the native length.
 E.g. the :cpp:`stdx::fixed_size_simd<T, N>` type allows :cpp:`N` to be larger than the native vector size.

+:cpp:`llama::simdLanesWithLeastRegistersFor` ensures that the smallest number of SIMD registers is needed and may thus only partially fill registers for some data types.
+So, given the same record dimension, LLAMA would only fill the SIMD vectors for the largest data type (:cpp:`double`).
+The other SIMD vectors would only be partially filled, so the chosen SIMD library needs to support SIMD vector lengths smaller than the native length.

 After choosing the SIMD vector length, we can allocate SIMD registers for :cpp:`N` elements of each record dimension field using :cpp:`llama::SimdN`: